 Awareness & Regulation refers to the social and emotional skills that are critical to reading and academic success.
-These skills are developed over time, and while there are different milestones along the way, this particular PUP category applies to children of all ages served by PUP Reading.
+These skills are developed over time, and while there are different milestones along the way, this particular category applies to children of all ages served by Abound Parenting.

 Awareness & Regulation skills include a child’s ability to be self aware, use empathy and understanding to see others’ points of view and perspectives, and regulate mind and body in order to stay engaged in reading or conversation, or, for example, on task with a project or game.
 While social and emotional skills encompass other topics as well, Awareness & Regulation are some of the most important sub-skills for strong reading and that makes it critical to grow and support these skills from birth.